-\item For SATLIB, which consists of highly sparse graphs, on average, \quant falls short by a few nodes when compared to ReduMIS, Gurobi, and CP-SAT.
-The reason ReduMIS achieves SOTA of results here is that a large set of MIS-specific graph reductions can be applied.
-However, for denser graphs, most of these graph reductions are not applicable.
-Gurobi (and CP-SAT) solves the ILP in \eqref{eqn: MIS ILP} by which the number of constraints is equal to the number of edges in the graph.
-This means that Gurobi and CP-SAT are expected to perform much better in sparse graph such as SATLIB.
+\item For SATLIB, which consists of sparser graphs (relative to the ER graphs with $p=0.15$), pCQO-MIS falls just short when compared to ReduMIS, Gurobi, and CP-SAT (exact and heuristic solvers).
+The reason ReduMIS achieves SOTA results here is that it applies a large set of MIS-specific graph reductions, along with the 2-opt local search procedure \cite{andrade2012fast}. pCQO-MIS and other baselines do not apply the 2-opt procedure following the study in \cite{bother2022s} where it was conjectured that most methods will converge to the same solutions if this local search procedure is applied (for each solution found).
+We note that ReduMIS iteratively applies this heuristic.
+For denser graphs, most of these graph reductions are not applicable.
+Gurobi and CP-SAT solve the ILP in \eqref{eqn: MIS ILP} where the number of constraints is equal to the number of edges in the graph.
+This means that Gurobi and CP-SAT are expected to perform better on SATLIB, where there are fewer constraints, compared to denser graphs like ER.

-\item On ER, when compared to Gurobi and CP-SAT, our method not only reports a larger average MIS size but also requires less than half the run-time.
-This is because ER is relatively denser compared to SATLIB.
-As a result, when run for 64 minutes on ER, Gurobi and CP-SAT fall short compared to our method and ReduMIS, while reporting the same average MIS as ReduMIS for SATLIB.
+\item On ER, our method not only reports a larger average MIS size but also generally requires less run-time.
+Specifically, in under 21 minutes, our method (pCQO-MIS) achieves better results than ReduMIS, CP-SAT, and Gurobi.
+In under 55 minutes, we achieve \textbf{45.109}.
+We emphasize that we outperform the SOTA MIS heuristic solver and two commercial solvers\footnote{We note that learning-based methods, such as \cite{qiu2022dimes, sun2023difusco}, use ReduMIS to label training graphs under the supervised learning setting.}.

+\item Given the same run-time, when comparing the results of pQO-MIS (i.e., $\gamma'=0$) and the results of pCQQ-MIS, we observe that when the MC term is included, pCQO-MIS reports larger MIS sizes.
+On average, using the MC term yields nearly 11 (resp.
+4) nodes improvement for SATLIB (resp.
+ER).
+A detailed study about the impact of the clique term is given in Appendix~\ref{sec: appen impact of clique}.

 \end{itemize}